sampokuokkanen/belated/README.md

 This is Belated, a new Ruby backend job library!
 It supports running procs and classes in the background.
 ~~Also, you lose all jobs if you restart the process.~~ It now uses YAML to load the queue into a file, which it then calls at startup to find the previous jobs.
+Note that Belated used to be called HardWorker.
+That name was already in use in Sidekiq documentation and a bit too generic anyway.

 It uses dRuby to do the communication!
 Which is absolute great.
 No need for Redis or PostgreSQL, just Ruby standard libraries.